MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/tutorials/command-line/index.md

 Use the command line mode of IBM® Installation Manager and Ant tasks to install MobileFirst Server.

 #### Before you begin
-* Make sure that one of the following databases and a supported Java™ version are installed.
+* Make sure that one of the following databases and a supported Java version are installed.
 You also need the corresponding JDBC driver for the database to be available on your computer:
     * Database Management System (DBMS) from the list of supported database:
         * DB2®
         * MySQL